 Did you know?
-Europe’s Largest Port - The Port Of Rotterdam has taken an initiative that will save millions of dollars for companies whose vessels enter the port.
+Europe’s Largest Port – The Port Of Rotterdam has taken an initiative that will save millions of dollars for companies whose vessels enter the port.
 The port has opened an Additive Manufacturing Lab that can produce parts on-demand.
+A clear case of how rapid manufacturing can turn around operational efficiency.
 An example being the World’s first Certified 3D Printed Propeller.

 Does this initiative excite you?
 This example has changed the way we manufacture products.

 Gone are those days when technologies such as 3D Printing were used only for rapid prototyping of parts.
 Now, these technologies have been extended to manufacture end-use parts which has opened a new field of rapid manufacturing.
 Let us develop an understanding of rapid manufacturing.

 You might be thinking that it’s 3D Printing.
 NO, it’s not the same.
 This technology has made rapid manufacturing possible.
 Rapid manufacturing is a broader term.